-New Drinking Guidelines For Kids
+New Drinking Guidelines for Kids

 What our kids drink is just as important as what they eat.
-Dr. Kristin Woodward a Pediatric Specialist shows us the new guidelines published this month by the organization, Healthy Eating Research, are based on a collaboration of experts.
+New guidelines published this month by the organization, Healthy Eating Research, are based on a collaboration of experts.
 Pediatricians, dentists, nutritionists, and cardiologists came up with the new guidelines.

 Experts reviewed the nutritional needs of infants and toddlers 0-5 years old.
 The recommendations are listed below: